Book Trailer Case Study: Adapting Young Adult

-We recently paired up with Penguin Teen to produce the cinematic book trailer for David Arnold’s amazing The Strange Fascinations of Noah Hypnotik, a coming-of-age novel that details the exploits and adventures of highschooler Noah Oakman, post-hypnosis.
+We recently paired up with Penguin Teen to produce a book trailer for David Arnold’s amazing The Strange Fascinations of Noah Hypnotik.
+A coming-of-age novel that details the exploits and adventures of high-schooler Noah Oakman, post-hypnosis.
 Ah, yes, high school.
 We remember when we were hypnotized too.

-It started with the treatment, which outlined a few distinct moments in Noah’s life which were inspired by, but not taken directly from, the book.
+It started with the treatment, which outlined a few moments in Noah’s life which were inspired by the book.
 My wife Kelly is a big part of my creative process; I’m always running ideas by her to get input and discover ways to improve them.
-For this project she basically co-directed with me, helping flesh out and more specifically define the moments outlined in the treatment, as well as taking care of the production design.
+For this project she basically co-directed with me, helping flesh out the moments outlined in the treatment, as well as taking care of the production design.

-Second, author David Arnold provided this lovely song, “Diagrams with Little Arrows,” which really help set the tone for the trailer.
-It reminded me of that melancholic feeling as a teenager when everything seems Very Important and you can kind of get paralyzed because any decision you make feels like it could alter the course of your life, which in a lot of ways is what Noah experiences in the book.
+Second, author David Arnold provided this lovely song, “Diagrams with Little Arrows,” which really helped set the tone for the trailer.
+It reminded me of that melancholic feeling as a teenager when everything seems very important.
+And you can kind of get paralyzed because any decision you make feels like it could alter the course of your life.
+Which in a lot of ways is what Noah experiences in the book.
 From there it was a matter of translating that feeling to the screen.

-Going along with what I said before, to me Noah is sort of stuck in his head, obsessing over these little details while life moves around him.
+To me Noah is sort of stuck in his head, obsessing over these little details while life moves around him.
 To convey this, we decided to shoot each scene from the same perspective, with Noah locked in the center of the frame.
-I storyboarded each shot, and we experimented with different ideas to suggest Noah’s altered state, including over/undercranking the camera and bold colors in the lighting (inspired by David Bowie videos).
-Eventually we settled on the slow-motion over cranked effect.
+I storyboarded each shot.
+Then we experimented with different ideas to suggest Noah’s altered state, including over/undercranking the camera and bold colors in the lighting (inspired by David Bowie videos).
+Eventually we settled on the slow-motion effect.
 This gave a dreamy, not-quite-reality, feel without being too intrusive.

 Q. On a more technical side, we’re digging the painterly feel in this trailer.
 What was your set up like?
 For all the filmmakers reading.

-Wes Anderson has a knack for creating charming little vignettes throughout his movies, so we took a lot of inspiration from him, especially Rushmore and The Royal Tenenbaums.
-An key characteristic we wanted to emulate was his penchant for wide angle anamorphic lenses which set an almost theatrical stage for his scenes.
+Wes Anderson has a knack for creating charming little vignettes throughout his movies.
+So we took a lot of inspiration from him, especially Rushmore and The Royal Tenenbaums.
+A key characteristic we wanted to emulate was his penchant for wide angle anamorphic lenses which set an almost theatrical stage for his scenes.
 As a low budget alternative, I attached an Isco anamorphic projection lens to the front of a 50mm Zeiss Standard Speed, which gave us that anamorphic depth.
 We shot on the Arri Alexa which captures colors beautifully.